 The words are generated based on the frequency with which any given sequence of characters occurs in a language, based on data from a sample text (for example, for English, I used the full text of a public domain novel from Project Gutenberg).

-.
+The sample text is broken up into individual words, and then each word is broken up into overlapping 3-letter chunks.
+Given the word explain, it would get the "chunks" exp, xpl, pla, lai, and ain.
 A tally is kept of how often each 3-letter chunk occurs in the text.
 To generate a word, the script picks a random 3-letter chunk to start with.
-Next, it finds all other chunks in which the first 2 characters match the last 2 characters of the initial chunk &emdash; if it started out with maf
+Next, it finds all other chunks in which the first 2 characters match the last 2 characters of the initial chunk &emdash; if it started out with maf, it would look for all chunks starting with af to see how often each one appears in the original source text:

 afe => 11